Syed-rzv/CrisisLens-Submission/README.md

 # CrisisLens by Team Arcane - Emergency Response Analytics Platform

 This README contains information about setup, directory and some troubleshooting tips as well.
+Please follow the commands accurately.

 ## Software Prerequisites